adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 Diagram.4

-When we’ll check into the Arrivals states, we’ll ask to Spark to group those events(passengers) By Startup Frames.
+When we’ll check into the Arrivals states, Spark groups those events(passengers) By Startup Frames.
 This will facilitate the work to count passengers by Trip or Flight ID, and decide which status to display into the monitoring dashboard.
-Spark will group two trips by their “ID” and Startup window time frame (we decided that 2mn is enough to say same ingestions (same ID) cannot start during less than 2mn two times).
+Spark will group two trips by their “ID” and Startup window time frame (2mn are enough for me to say same ingestions (same ID) cannot start during less than 2mn two times, but you can adpat this value later).
 For the given example the result will be the following Functional Name	ID	Departure Time	Nb of Discovered Tables (Passengers)	Ingested Volume	Nb of Ingested Tables (arrived passengers)	SLA (Time defined as acceptable to wait)	Actual Velocity TAG	Status	Arrived Time (all tables so finish Time)
 DEM01	1001	09h00	3	90 GB	2	6h	Delayed	InProgress